Welcome to the Weapons Licensing section of the QPS website.

 Expired Firearm Licence Project

-Weapons Licensing will be commencing a project focussing on identifying and locating firearms registered against expired licences.
+Weapons Licensing has commenced a project focussing on identifying and locating firearms registered against expired licences.

 This project is being undertaken to reduce the number of firearms registered to expired licences in the community that could fall into the grey and black market and be used in organised crime and major drug crime.
 By ensuring these firearms are properly licenced and tracked, this protects the community and the rights of legitimate firearms licence holders.

 Weapons Licensing will be contacting expired licence holders requiring them to forthwith dispose of any firearms in their possession for safekeeping to a:

 - person who is the holder of a licence authorising possession of the same category of weapon (on a temporary basis for not more than 3 months); or